eabderh/Sweep.js/readme.md

 discontinues the motion, the website layout is adjusted to the desired sideways position depending on how far the user has moved the website layout sideways.

-As a note, the website moves sideways by the adjustment of the css "left" pixel value on the main element.
-I personally use it to move a container element with a static navigation element and a element with content back and forth across the viewport.
+As a note, the website moves sideways by the adjustment of the css "left" value (both in *px* and *vw* values) on the main sliding element.
+I personally use it to move a container sliding element with a static navigation element and a element with content back and forth across the viewport.
 The user can then choose between seeing the navigation panel and the content with a single swipe.

+While the user moves the sliding element the css "left" pixel value is adjusted.
+As soon as the user lets go, a certain element class is set on the sliding element and this activates certain css style rules, such as moving the sliding element 100vw to the left or right.
+More info can be found under **Usage**.

 ### Advantages